kristiantcho/flashcurve/README.md

 ## A machine-learning approach for the fast generation of adaptive-binning for lightcurves with Fermi-LAT gamma-ray data

 ### Notes
-This is a python tool which can be setup on any device with python version >= 3.7
+*flashcurve* is a python tool which can be setup on any device with python version >= 3.7

-It should mostly be used to create adaptive time bins with constant significance (TS), but can also be used make images
+It should mostly be used to create adaptive time bins with constant significance (TS), but can also be used make images of data within time bins (see *flashcurve* paper).

-This tool requires tensorflow-lite runtime to be installed seperately.
+*flashcurve* requires tensorflow-lite runtime to be installed seperately.
 This can be done via
 ```
 pip install --extra-index-url https://google-coral.github.io/py-repo/ tflite_runtime
 ```

+If you already have tensorflow installed, then you can just simply comment out `import tflite_runtime.interpreter as tflite` in `data_tools.py` and `image_tools` and uncomment `import tensorflow.lite as tflite` before installation.

-Installation of the tool is done via
+Installation of *flashcurve* is done via
 ```
 pip install -e <path to flashcurve>/flashcurve
 ```